mariadb-corporation/MaxScale/Documentation/Protocols/NoSQL.md

 then, MaxScale will

-* wait until the _master_ of the service pointed to by the listener is available,
+* wait until the _primary_ of the service pointed to by the listener is available,
 * connect using the credentials specified in `nosqlprotocol.user` and `nosqlprotocol.password`,